 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-There are 3 main types of central venous catheters used in pediatric cancer patients:
+There are 3 types of central lines:

 A child may get a central line if they are seriously ill and need treatment for a long time.
 Your care team will tell you why your child needs a central line.
 Before line placement, the doctor may ask that your child follow NPO (nothing by mouth) instructions to limit food and drink.
 Your child must follow these instructions if asked to do so.

 Your child might be awake or asleep (sedated) for the procedure.
 If your child will be awake, the care team will numb the skin first to prevent pain.
 Some patients may get general anesthesia to help them sleep during the procedure.